- Undergraduate Students

 - Reading has very reliable bus services around the local area.

 - The train station at Reading has high-speed links (approximately 30 minutes) to and from London Paddington.
 It also has good connections to the rest of the country.

 - The nearest airports are London Heathrow and London Gatwick, with good links to both either by coach or by train.
-London Heathrow is c.30 miles from Reading train station; coaches to Heathrow take 1 hour 20 minutes.
-Trains to Gatwick airport run hourly, taking 1 hour 40 minutes.
+London Heathrow is c.30 miles from Reading train station; coaches to Heathrow take one hour 20 minutes.
+Trains to Gatwick airport run hourly, taking one hour 40 minutes.